harness/developer-hub/tutorials/internal-developer-portal/service-onboarding-pipeline.md

 8. Configure the step as follows:

    1. Enter a name for the step.
-For example, name it `Create Next.js app`.
+For example, name it `Create React app`.

    2. You can enter `10m` (10 minutes) in the Timeout field.